Grace8512/Group-Project-1/README.md

 Part Time Gigs link: https://rupagit.github.io/awesomeFive/

-To login to our app, Please use credentials parttimegigs01@gmail.com / AwesomeFive
+To login to our app, <strong>Please use credentials parttimegigs01@gmail.com / AwesomeFive</strong>

 Once you login to our App, You will be displayed with our landing page with brief description about our application.